Are ATMs still alive?

 Are ATMs still relevant?

-With some countries moving towards a cashless society – such as Sweden, many fear that they will lose access to cash despite its vital importance.
+With some countries moving towards a cashless society relying on credit and debit card offerings – such as Sweden, many fear that they will lose access to cash despite its vital importance.
 Cash is not only convenient, but it also serves to provide anonymity, budgeting, as well as a viable payment alternative for people with physical or mental health issues that cannot use digital services.

 In fact, according to a 2019 NCR finding, $400K USD is withdrawn from ATMs worldwide every second.
 While this number may be less than in previous years due to branch closures and the popularity of mobile and internet banking, it does show that access to cash is still vital for many around the world.